What is the Energy Price Guarantee?

 The government's Energy Bills Support Scheme (£400) support ended on 31 March 2023.
 More information on this can be found on our EBSS webpage.

 From 1 July 2023 all unit prices and standing charges will be determined by the price cap set by Ofgem.
 The Energy Price Guarantee information below relates to the period between 1 October 2022 and 30 June 2023.

 Prepayment meter customers.

-For prepayment meter customers, the Energy Price Guarantee (EPG) will be applied to the price you pay for each unit of energy.
-The unit price varies regionally and depends on the time of day that the energy is used but the new unit prices will comply with the government’s EPG from 1 October.
-We're contacting prepayment customers directly over the coming days to confirm what the EPG means for them and how, together with the Energy Bills Support Scheme (EBSS), it will affect your bills.
+For prepayment meter customers, Ofgem's price cap will be applied to the price you pay for each unit of energy.
+The unit price varies regionally, by payment method and depends on the time of day that the energy is used but the new unit prices will fall in line with the price cap from 1 July 2023.

 Standard variable tariff (SVT) customers.

 Customers on a standard variable tariff (SVT) will see their unit prices drop to be in line with those set by Ofgem's price cap.

 We will adjust standard variable tariffs automatically.
 Customers on standard variable tariffs do not need to take any action to get the benefits of the price drop set out by Ofgem’s price cap.